Cooperative Institute for Research in Environmental Sciences

 This involves exploring the microbiome-gut-brain axis—the two-way communication line between microbes in the gut and the brain.
 Scientists know this communication is important, but the challenge arises in determining the exact mechanisms used to facilitate it.

 Lowry has spent the majority of his career investigating how M. vaccae works within this axis.
 But this is only one species of thousands of bacteria that can live within the human body, interacting in many ways that may have an impact on mental health.
-Lowry’s work, in demonstrating that M. vaccae can have positive effects, means that it is likely other bacteria could as well, suggesting further research into the use of bacteria for treatment of depression, anxiety, and posttraumatic stress disorder.
+Lowry’s work, in demonstrating that M. vaccae can have positive effects, means that it is likely other bacteria could as well, suggesting further research into the use of bacteria for treatment of depression, anxiety, and post traumatic stress disorder.